mmore500/waves/syllabus.md

 ### Blog Post Author

-Students will author two technical posts on the class blog.
+Students will author one technical post on the class blog.
 Blog posts should describe a use case for a C++ feature or library and/or compare alternate approaches to solving a problem with C++.
 Posts should provide original evidence to (code snippets with specific discussion about readability or maintainability, intermediate representation output, execution timings, etc.).
-Blog posts (even by the same author) may cover the same topic, but each should present unique original evidence.
+Multiple students' blog posts may cover the same topic, but each should present unique original evidence.
-Four checkpoint deliverables, listed below, will be assessed for each blog post.
+Four checkpoint deliverables, listed below, will be assessed for the blog post.
-[The course schedule page]({{ site.baseurl }}/schedule.html) lists checkpoint deadlines for both blog posts.
+[The course schedule page]({{ site.baseurl }}/schedule.html) lists checkpoint deadlines for the blog post.

 1. topic
   * Open a pull request [on the course website](https://github.com/mmore500/cse-891) that adds a template post with a descriptive title.